 Discolorations from cupping will fade.
 Some may fade after a few hours while others take up to two weeks to disappear completely.
 The discolorations are related to your body’s health at the time of cupping.

 If you’d like those marks to go away faster, do two things: hydrate and rest.

-Everyone’s body responds differently to cupping.
+Everyone’s body responds differently to cupping, even when following these cupping aftercare guidelines.
 If you have any questions either before or after a cupping appointment, please call us to speak with a licensed therapist.

 Resolution Health Collaborative in Madison, WI